Meditation Practice Schedule (all times EST)

 Breathe in and out through your nose.
 You might notice that when you breathe in, you feel a little squeeze just below your ribcage, downward pressure into your belly, and stretch on the belly wall as it expands.
 When you let go, your breath returns to the air effortlessly.
 Notice how breathing in relates to the sense of lightness in your upper body posture.
 Notice also that letting go is allowing your breath to return to the air.
 Notice how letting go of the breath relates to letting go of tension in other parts of your body, and how that affects your relationship to tension in your mind.
 Sitting with ease, breathing with ease, and being at ease are related.

-It is not necessary to breathe in any particular way when meditating.
 I don’t typically put any special attention on breathing while sitting.
+(Some traditions do.
+If that’s your practice, please do your thing.)
 At the beginning of meditation, I inhale to the top of my breath — the point where breathing in deeper involves a lot of effort — hold for a couple of heartbeats, and release.
 I might repeat that a few times before releasing my attention from my breath.
 This helps me relax when I feel upset, agitated, or nervous as well.
 You can also try squeezing down, holding, and letting go, allowing air back into your lungs.

 3. Ordinary Heart is The Way

-Sitting practice is allowing what is in your experience to come into focus and become clear, like a scene in a camera, or water in a stream.
+Silent meditation practice is an opportunity to allow your moment (everything you’re sensing, feeling, and in relationship with) to come into focus and become clear, like a scene in a camera, or water in a stream.
 By allowing yourself to face whatever is there, by unclenching, and letting go of strain, you have a chance to see a clear, full picture.
-Sitting is an opportunity to practice turning toward whatever is present and being honest with yourself.
-Facing what is present and accepting it is, as Dogen wrote, “the dharma gate of great ease and joy.”
-This is being at peace.
+Sitting is an opportunity to ease toward whatever is present and be honest with yourself.
+This is, as Dogen wrote, “the dharma gate of great ease and joy.”

 Sitting is also an opportunity to practice being gentle and kind both to yourself and to whatever guests (sensations, feelings, stories) arrive.
 Allow any tension or squeezing of muscles to soften a little bit, just like letting go of your in-breath and allowing the breath to return to the air.
 This tension in your body is related to suffering, the distance between the way things are and your ideas about the way things are.
 You can see whatever arises and all of the conditions underneath them.